 Iraqiya lawmaker Wahda al-Joumaili said the Sunni-backed list will participate in the government if al-Maliki's alliance will adhere to what she said were previous agreements allocating Iraqiya some of the more influential ministries.

 The comments Saturday by many Iraqiya members appeared to backtrack somewhat from a statement late Friday by bloc's leader, former prime minister Ayad Allawi.
-He told CNN television that the concept of power-sharing, referring to efforts to give Iraqiya a significant role in the new government, is dead.
+He told CNN television that the concept of power-sharing, referring to efforts to give Iraqiya a significant role in the new government, are dead.

 "The main bulk of Iraqiya is not going to be part and I am definitely not going to be part of this government," Allawi said.